-Brookswood Secondary School offers opportunities for students to become involved in a variety of clubs and activities.
+ACSS offers opportunities for students to become involved in a variety of clubs and activities.
 Although these clubs require commitment in time and energy, they are a rewarding and important part of school life.
-Some of the clubs and activities are:
+More information about clubs will be provided in September.